GleasonK/android-webrtc-api/README.md

 __[View the official PnWebRTC JavaDoc here.][JavaDoc]__

+___NOTE:___ This API uses PubNub for signaling to transfer the metadata and establish the peer-to-peer connection.
+Once the connection is established, the video and voice runs on public Google STUN/TURN servers.

+Keep in mind, PubNub can provide the signaling for WebRTC, and requires you to combine it with a hosted WebRTC solution.
+For more detail on what PubNub does, and what PubNub doesn’t do with WebRTC, check out this article: https://support.pubnub.com/support/solutions/articles/14000043715-does-pubnub-provide-webrtc-and-video-chat-

 ## Usage instructions

 You have two options, the first involves compiling your own binaries, and the second uses the hosted library from Pristine.
 I strongly recommend you take the second path since it is much quicker and cleaner.